Sepultura: Kairos and The Mediator Between Head and Hands Must Be the Heart (2010–2015)

 On December 10, 2012, producer Ross Robinson, who produced Sepultura's Roots album, tweeted: "Oh, didn't mention..
 Spoke to Andreas, it's on.
 My vision, smoke Roots", suggesting he would be producing the band's next album.
 This was later confirmed, as well as an announcement that it would be co-produced by Steve Evetts.
-Former Slayer drummer Dave Lombardo made a guest appearance on the album.
+Original Slayer drummer Dave Lombardo made a guest appearance on the album.

 On January 25, 2013, it was announced that author Jason Korolenko was working on Relentless – 30 Years of Sepultura, which is described in a press release as "the only book-length biography to cover the band's entire 30-year career."
 Relentless was published on October 8, 2014, in Poland under the title Brazylijska Furia, and the English language edition was published via Rocket 88 on December 4, 2014.
 The Brazilian edition, titled Relentless – 30 Anos de Sepultura, was scheduled for publication via Benvira in early 2015.
 The French language edition of Relentless was published in France on October 19, 2015.

 On July 19, 2013, it was revealed that the title of the band's thirteenth album was The Mediator Between Head and Hands Must Be the Heart.
 In September 2013, they performed at Rock in Rio with Brazilian rock/MPB artist Zé Ramalho – this lineup was named "Zépultura", a portmanteau of both artists' names.